PcapPlusPlus/pcapplusplus.github.io/docs/features.md

     // parse the raw packet into a parsed packet pcpp::Packet parsedPacket(&rawPacket);

-    // verify the packet is IPv4
-    if (parsedPacket.isPacketOfType(pcpp::IPv4))
+    // check if it's an IPv4 packet if (parsedPacket.isPacketOfType(pcpp::IPv4))
     {
         // extract source and dest IPs